 In general, signing a petition is not an effective way to influence anyone who can help you realize those last two points.

 This is where Lobbyists 4 Good can help.
-Instead of posting and sharing a petition that will likely go nowhere beyond cyberspace, you can invite people to immediately take action by directly donating to your cause.
+Instead of posting and sharing a petition that will likely go nowhere beyond cyberspace, people on our website immediately take action by donating to lobbying campaigns.

-For those campaigns that raise $5,000, we'll then hire the best lobbyist to bring your issue straight to the elected officials and organizations that can turn your idea and passion into reality.
+Once a lobbying campaign raises $5,000, one of our lobbyists begin to lobby Congress about your issue.
+We bring your concerns straight to the elected officials that can turn your idea and passion into reality.
 This is something you can't get from a signature—even millions of them.